shred/acme4j/README.md

 ## Acknowledgements

 * I would like to thank Brian Campbell and all the other [jose4j](https://bitbucket.org/b_c/jose4j/wiki/Home) developers. _acme4j_ would not exist without your excellent work.
+* Thanks to [Daniel McCarney](https://github.com/cpu) for his help with the ACME protocol, Pebble, and Boulder.
 * I also like to thank everyone who contributed to _acme4j_.